 Whatever your preferred tyre choice and style, there are many considerations to take into account when buying your car new tyres.
-Click4Warranty would very much like you to take your time and have done your research before you buy to ensure that your cars tyres match not only your budget, but also your cars top speed amongst other criteria touched in in the article.
-As a buyer you should always be aware of what you are paying for.
-The same applies for buying a used car warranty.
+Click4Warranty would very much like you to take your time and have done your research before you buy to ensure that your car's tyres match not only your budget but also your cars top speed amongst other criteria touched in in the article.
+As a buyer, you should always be aware of what you are paying for.
+The same applies to buying a used car warranty.
 It is important to ensure that you protect yourself against financial loss by taking out the very best used car warranty for your personal needs when your manufacturer's car warranty cover is due to expire.

 Tyre Width and Tread

 The tyres grip depends on its rubber compound and the grooves that are present in the tread pattern as it is this that does all the work.
 The tread determines how well the tyre grips on a dry road.
 Each manufacturer designs its own tread pattern to achieve this.

 In wet conditions, the tread grooves disperse road water, ensuring that the tyre stays in contact with the road and therefore grips.
 If it is not achieved, then aquaplaning can occur.
 This is when there is no direct contact between the tyre and the road, the tyre loses grip and the driver loses control of the vehicle.
 The more efficiently the grooves expel the water, the better the tyre will be at maintaining grip in wet weather conditions.

 There are many types of tread pattern, all of which are used for different performance issues including noise reduction, wear, traction with the road, driving forces such as cornering, steering and high-speed braking.

 The sidewalls combine with the air in the tyre, to carry the weight of the vehicle.
 The outside of the sidewall should always be where you find the tyre details including size and specification details.